 Other things you don’t see at a Labor Day Festival – produce contests…

 …and a terrific demonstration garden, thanks to U. Maryland Extension and the Master Gardeners of Baltimore City and County.
 It’s the real reason I went to the fair this year, for a story about the Master Gardener who designed and manned this garden.
-(Coming soon to GardenRant.)
+(Now available here on GardenRant.)

 Notice the chrysalis in the lower center-right?